-The next day for lunch we tried it on a mild wild salad—which consisted of prickly lettuce (Lactuca seriola), orache (Atriplex sp.), raw corn kernels, and cabbage.
+The next day for lunch we tried it on a semi-wild salad of prickly lettuce (Lactuca serriola), orache (Atriplex heterosperma), fresh corn kernels, and cabbage.
 However, it was quite citrusy and a tad astringent in that context.
 You should have seen Gregg.
-He pretended to enjoy the salad, but then shyly surrendered the bowl to me when I said I would eat it and he could use a different dressing on his.
+He pretended to enjoy the salad, but then surrendered the bowl to me when I said I would eat it and he could use a different dressing on his.
 (Here’s the recipe for that other dressing, which he loves.)

-The morning after that I served eggs—mine over-easy, his over-hard—on toast with steamed asparagus on top, finished with the creamy green yogurt sauce on top of that.
+The morning after that I served eggs over easy on toast with steamed asparagus on top, finished with the creamy green yogurt sauce on top of that.
 That was delicious!
 A hit by both our estimations.

-Last but not least, I went way out on a wild edible tangent last night with a rotini pasta sprinkled with leftover salmon bits and kochia tips (Kochia scoparia, pre-boiled, 30-40 minutes, and this is the first time I’ve ever eaten that invasive wild edible, so more on that at a later date) with the creamy green yogurt sauce mixed through it.
-Crazy as it sounds, it didn’t taste bad at all!
-Gregg actually followed me into the kitchen from his room (where he had been sucked deep into his computer for hours) to chase down a few extra bites.
+Last but not least, I went way out on a wild edible tangent last night with a rotini pasta sprinkled with leftover salmon bits and boiled kochia tips (Kochia scoparia), with the creamy green yogurt sauce mixed through it.
+We didn’t hate it, though apparently cooking with kochia takes practice.

 Don’t Say No